 Externships are an excellent opportunity for students to receive academic credit while working in organizations across the country.
 Under the supervision of an attorney, students work in approved public or government agencies, the judiciary, not-for-profit corporations or in-house legal departments.
 A classroom component accompanies each externship focusing in professionalism and the development of practice-ready skills.

 Available externships can be found on Symplicity.
 Log in and click on the Externship hyperlink in the right column.
-If you have found your own externship, please fill out the following form to apply for credit.
+If you have found your own externship, please fill out the the appropriate semester survey under the survey tab in Symplicity.
 At this time, students can not receive externship credit in private practice (law firms).
 If you have any questions about externship postings, please contact one of Externship Coordinators, Jennifer Turney or Kathleen Touhy.

 Marketing & Business Development

-The CSD markets the regional and national legal community to find potential jobs for our students/alumni by:
+The CPD markets the regional and national legal community to find potential jobs for our students/alumni by: